Localize and Socialize at WWDC 2013 Follow @BabbleOnTrans

 Tip: Pseudolocalization is also a great way to make sure you've left enough room in your GUI for other languages.
 A common rule of thumb is that non-English languages are 30% longer, so tiny buttons and titles may not fit when you localize.
 Pseudolocalization can help you spot those cramped spaces too!

-You've generated your .strings files, both from Interface Builder and coded strings from Xcode, and those go to the iPhone localization team you hire.
+You've generated your .strings files, both from Interface Builder and coded strings from Xcode, and those go to the iOS localization team you hire.
 That's not everything, though.
 You'll definitely want to have your app description for the App Store localized as well.
-Since iTunes Connect will also ask you for keywords, make sure you come up with a list of keywords for your translation team to localize.
+Since App Connect will also ask you for keywords, make sure you come up with a list of keywords> for your translation team to localize.
 This ensures that users in other languages will find your app when searching their localized version of the App Store.

 Check it out: How to write an iTunes App Store description »